sifaka-ai/sifaka/docs/CHAIN.md

 Sets options to pass to the model during generation.
 These options can include parameters like temperature, max_tokens, and top_p, which control the behavior of the model.

+Special options:
+- `apply_improvers_on_validation_failure` (bool): If True, improvers will be applied when validation fails to create a feedback loop.
+Default is True.

 ### with_config

 ```python